menu icon

 Citrus Zest & Juice

-The zest of lemon, lime, and other citrus has more flavor than the juice.
-The essential oils of the citrus are locked inside of the zest “skin.”
+The zest of lemons, limes, and other citrus fruits has more flavor than the juice.
+The essential oils of the citrus are locked inside the zest " skin."
 You can remove the zest with ease using a microplane tool, zester, or the finely grated side of a box grater.

 Sourdough

-I like the fresh, airy, and chew of sourdough bread.
-Plus, it’s usually the one bread everybody can eat.
+I like the fresh, airy, and chewy texture of sourdough bread slices.
+Plus, it's a great switch-up from the usual bread and bun choices at barbecues.

 The recipe is an easy and flavorful way to make grilled salmon.
 Here’s what you need: